NFPA Fire Safety Educational Memorial Fund Scholarship Program ON HOLD

 - Training to the levels outlined in NFPA 472, Professional Competence of Responders to Hazardous Materials Incidents, and NFPA 473, Competencies for EMS Personnel Responding to Hazardous Materials Incidents.

 A team must submit a letter and completed application to the committee addressing the qualifications noted above and stating their achievements in these areas.
 The letter should include the names of all team members and information on the conference they wish to attend.
-A team must also fill out our application (PDF, 39 KB) by September 15.

 About Chief Isman